gy288666/proteus-skills/README.en.md

 - Six types of binary controls are supported.
 They share 10 actuator key slots, using two slots per control, for a maximum of five controls.
 Existing bindings reduce the available capacity.
 - Analog measurements require existing graphs and probes.
 There is no general ERC, arbitrary graph or probe creation, general live pin-voltage reading, or schematic image export API.

-Control state, netlist connectivity, and actual electrical response are verified separately.
-Agents should report results supported by the projects, logs, and data produced for the current task.

 ## Repository contents